windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](TelegramBotFlow.png?raw=true "Sample Flow")

 # Warning
-Right now only text messages are supported.
+Only text messages are supported at the moment.
 The project is under heavy construction right now.

 Author: Karl-Heinz Wind